meinside/pushbullet-go-helper/README.md

 	if pbhelper.SendNote("This is a note", "From Golang, through Pushbullet") {
 		fmt.Println("Push note was successful.")
 	}
+	if pbhelper.SendNoteToChannel("some_channel_for_testing", "This is a note", "From Golang, through Pushbullet") {
+		fmt.Println("Push note to channel was successful.")
+	}

 	if pbhelper.SendLink("This is a link", "From Golang, through Pushbullet", "http://www.golang.org") {
 		fmt.Println("Push link was successful.")
+	}
+	if pbhelper.SendLinkToChannel("some_channel_for_testing", "This is a link", "From Golang, through Pushbullet", "http://www.golang.org") {
+		fmt.Println("Push link to channel was successful.")
 	}
 }
 ```